replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/tcp-port.md

 title: "TCP Port Status"
 ---

-The TCP port status preflight check is useful for detecting the status of a TCP port to check if it's open and available or not.
+The TCP port status host preflight check can be usee to detect the status of a TCP port to check whether it's open and available.

 ## TCP Port Status Collector